aws-amplify/docs/js/authentication.md

         mandatorySignIn: false,

         // OPTIONAL - Configuration for cookie storage
-        // Note: if the secure flag is set to true, then the cookie transmission requires a secure protocal
+        // Note: if the secure flag is set to true, then the cookie transmission requires a secure protocol
         cookieStorage: {
         // REQUIRED - Cookie domain (only required if cookieStorage is provided)
             domain: '.yourdomain.com',